Douglas

 Scroll down to view more detailed class descriptions for our 9-10 age group.

-Students join us on Fridays from 10:00am to 3:00pm for a Waldorf-inspired schedule that includes: Main Lesson, Theater, Lunch, Gardening, and Yoga/Mindfulness.
+Students join us on Fridays from 10:00am to 3:00pm for a Waldorf-inspired schedule that includes: Main Lesson, Theater, Lunch, Botany, Yoga/Mindfulness, and Handwork.

 MAIN LESSON- The main lesson is a deep dive into a subject for a period of time.
 Important skills will be incorporated, such as writing and composition, grammar, literature, the arts, math, vocabulary, spelling, and more.
 Example topics include: Everglades and Florida Habitats, National Parks, States and Capitals, Area and Perimeter, Rube Goldberg Machines, and more.
 This class will include engaging projects and activities to reinforce each topic.
 Additional main lesson activities are outlined below.